Prantikhere/JADE/README.md

-# JADE - JIL Adapter For DAG Engine
+# JIL Adapter For DAG Engine

 ## What ? ---- JIL for Autosys and DAG for Airflow: Workflow Management in Action